-Exam 1 Tuesday, February 13 th 7:00 - 8:30 pm Exam 2 Tuesday, March 5 th 7:00 - 8:30 pm Exam 3 Tuesday, April 16 th 7:00 - 8:30 pm Final Exam Thursday, May 9th 10:30 am - 12:30 pm
+Exam 1 Tuesday, September 17 th 7:00 - 8:30 pm Exam 2 Tuesday, October 15 th 7:00 - 8:30 pm Exam 3 Tuesday, November 12 th 7:00 - 8:30 pm Final Exam Friday, December 6 th 1:00 - 3:00 pm

 ^{}If the final exam is a higher grade than the lowest exam grade then the final exam grade will replace the lowest exam grade as long as all 3 regular exams are taken.
+This means that the final exam is at least worth 20% of your course grade, but could be worth as much as 35% of your course grade.

 Regrades: Requests for regrades must be received by me within one week of the exam return date.
-You must fill out the regrade request form and bring it to me, along with your exam during my office hours.
+For a regrade request, you must email me with the grading issue on your exam (example - addition error or incorrect grading of a question).
 Requests for regrades will result in a regrade of the ENTIRE exam.
 We reserve the right to photocopy exams during grading.
 Regrading will be conducted only by the INSTRUCTOR.